sh1670/code-a-clock/index.md

-code-a-clock
-sketching with code using Processing

-What is Processing?
-In this activity you will be using Processing (https://processing.org) a Java based flexible software sketchbook.
-The Processing programming environment might seem familiar to those of you who have used an Integrated Development Environment (IDE) before, however experience with IDE’s is not a prerequisite for this workshop, so do not worry if some of this looks unfamiliar at first!

-Processing is easy for learning how to code while creating visual art.
-Students, artists, designers, researchers, and hobbyists use Processing for learning and prototyping projects.
-Visit this link to see some of the examples of interesting prototypes and projects developed by other people who used processing : https://processing.org/exhibition/
-Workshop Objective: Reinvent the Clock
+## Workshop Objective: Reinvent the Clock
-The overall objective of this workshop is simple.
-Have fun, while learning some basic programming concepts to create your own version of a clock or some other form of measuring time.
+#### The overall objective of this workshop is simple: Have fun, while learning some basic programming concepts to create your own version of a clock or some other form of measuring time.
 Don't get too worried about not completely understanding a particular concept or being unable to achieve a specific exercise, as neither of those are the aims of the exercise.

 However, do feel free to let your creativity run wild... feel free to go 'off piste' and go beyond the challenges we've laid out here.
 Who knows, you might just reinvent the concept of time! 😜

+---

+## What is Processing?
+#### In this activity you will be using [Processing](https://processing.org), a Java based flexible software sketchbook.

+_If you are doing this workshop in a lab on a University Visit Day, then Processing will already be installed and set up on half of your screen.
+If not, [Click Here](https://processing.org/tutorials/gettingstarted/) for more info on getting started. _

+Processing is easy for creating visual art with a few simple lines, and is ideal for learning how to code.
+There are both Javascript and Java variants, but today we'll be using the Java.

+The Processing programming environment might seem familiar to those of you who have used an Integrated Development Environment _(IDE)_ before, however experience with IDE’s is not a prerequisite for this workshop, so do not worry if some of this looks unfamiliar at first!

+Students, artists, designers, researchers, and hobbyists use Processing for learning and prototyping projects.
+[Visit this link](https://processing.org/exhibition/) to see some of the examples of interesting prototypes and projects.

+---
+### Timings
+This workshop was created for Applicant Visit Days at the University of Bristol, and the rough timings for each secion are below:
-14:15 Intro
+- 14:15 Intro
-14:20 Pen up, pen down
+- 14:20 Pen up, pen down
-14:35 Playing with time
+- 14:35 Playing with time
-14:50 Group Work
+- 14:50 Group Work
-15:10 Show and tell
-Pen Up, Pen Down
+- 15:10 Presentations
+---

+## PenUp, PenDown

-First off we are going to create a simple drawing program from scratch.
+#### First off we are going to create a simple drawing program.

-Start up Processing and then follow the steps below.
-Please ask a teaching assistant if you need any help!
+>If you have any questions at any point, please ask a teaching assistant for help!

  starting point for the sketch                end result

 Objective